emmanuelparadis/coalescentMCMC/README.md

 http://cran.r-project.org/web/packages/coalescentMCMC/index.html

-This repository contains the current development (next to be on CRAN) versio (-> coalescentMCMC/).
+This repository contains the current development (next to be on CRAN) version (-> coalescentMCMC/).

 More information: